-Faculty are the guardians of the curriculum and, as such, the Curriculum Committee has the responsibility to oversee curricular requests not just from our departments/centers, but from every other unit at the University.
+Faculty are the guardians of the university curriculum and, as such, the CASE Curriculum Committee are responsible for overseeing curricular requests not just from our departments/centers, but from every other unit at the University.
 Every curricular proposal begins and ends with faculty oversight.
 There are opportunities for experimental courses and valuable resources to support curriculum development.

 Once the committee approves a submission: